spiarh/susecon2020/README.md

 # Secure your applications on SUSE CaaS Platform with Cilium

-This repository stores all the content required to run the Lab `HOL-1410 Secure your app on CaaS Platform with Cilium`.
-It is originally made for SUSECON 2020 which was due to take place in Dublin but was unfortunately canceled due to COVID-19.
+This repository stores all the content required to run the Lab `HOL-1410 Secure your app on SUSE CaaS Platform with Cilium`.
+It was originally made for SUSECON 2020 which was due to take place in Dublin but was unfortunately canceled due to COVID-19.

 Hopefully, we've adapted the Lab so it can be run on any `SUSE CaaS Platform v4.1.2` !